slab/delta/README.md

 ### compose()

-Compose with another Delta, i.e. merge the operations of another Delta.
-This method is self modifying.
+Returns a Delta that is equivalent to applying the operations of own Delta, followed by another Delta.

 #### Methods